mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/REST Basics/content.md

 - **Use Password Hash:**<br>
 Passwords must always be hashed to protect the system (or minimize the damage) even if it is compromised in some hacking attempts.
 There are many such hashing algorithms that can prove really effective for password security e.g. PBKDF2, bcrypt, and scrypt algorithms.

-- **Never expose information on URLs:**<br>
+- **Never expose information on URIs:**<br>
-Usernames, passwords, session tokens, and API keys should not appear in the URL, as this can be captured in web server logs, which makes them easily exploitable.
+Usernames, passwords, session tokens, and API keys should not appear in the URI, as this can be captured in web server logs, which makes them easily exploitable.
 ```
 https://api.domain.com/user-management/users/{id}/someAction?apiKey=abcd123456789  //Very BAD !!
 ```
-The above URL exposes the API key.
+The above URI exposes the API key.
 So, never use this form of security.

 - **Consider OAuth:**<br>
 Though basic auth is good enough for most of the APIs and if implemented correctly, it’s secure as well – yet you may want to consider OAuth as well.